 Prices in US Dollars

-An unforgettable journey to the far north and west of the Scottish Highlands and the region’s most famous islands, the Isle of Skye and Orkney.
-Dramatic mountain scenery and ancient archaeological sites are made all the more stunning by their remoteness.
-You will discover the unique culture of the Orkney islanders, hear traditional music and get the chance to enjoy the fantastic local seafood.
+Scottish icons galore!
+An unforgettable trip which takes in two of Scotland's most famous islands, the Isle of Skye and Orkney with their dramatic mountain scenery and ancient archaeological sites are made all the more stunning by their remoteness.
+There's also St Andrews, international home of golf and the Jacobite Steam Train also know as 'The Hogwarts Express'.
+Mixed with traditional Scottish music and the chance to enjoy fantastic local seafood, this trip has something for everyone.

 - Historic St Andrews, home of golf

-- Plant a tree in the ‘HAGGiS Grove’
+- Stay Wild and plant a tree in ‘HAGGiS Grove’

 - Go monster spotting on a Loch Ness cruise